UVA Logo

 In the event of an employment disagreement related to the employee’s teaching responsibilities, the grievance process governing their primary employment will apply (see Related Information below).

-2. official transcript or other approved documentation certifying the employee’s qualifications to teach courses for academic credit at the University.
+2. Official transcript or other approved documentation certifying the employee’s qualifications to teach courses for academic credit at the University.

 15. Compensation: